-- Using your GSM Mobile phone, enter the Text command that you wish to perform according to the tables opposite and select "Send".
+- Using your GSM Mobile phone, enter the Text command that you wish to perform according to the tables on the next page and select "Send".
 If a PIN code is required, enter the PIN code immediately before the text command.
-See examples in the tables opposite. - 2.
+See examples in the tables on the following pages. - 2.
 Enter or Select the system's mobile phone number and send the message. - 3.
 Wait for the system to send back the text message or confirmation.
-See page 82 for examples of confirmation and information messages.
+See the "SMS CONFIRMATION AND INFORMATION MESSAGES" table on the following pages.